 1. Will my parent be safe?

 Safety is a major factor to consider as you help your parent make plans for the future.
 There are a number of unique safety risks that seniors face as they age.
 Changes in mobility, cognition, and health can decrease your parent’s ability to safely complete activities of daily living.
 One of the biggest safety concerns for aging adults is the risk of falling.
 A fall can result in an injury, such as a broken hip, and lead to serious complications.
 Impaired cognition can cause safety concerns especially in the case of dementia.
 People with dementia have been known to wander off and get lost or even get in a car and try to drive.
 Scenarios like this can be extremely dangerous for your parent if they do not have the cognitive ability to find their way back home.
 Failing health can lead to dangerous situations for seniors who are alone.
 Events like heart attacks and strokes must be dealt with quickly if there is going to be hope for recovery.
 If your parent is in assisted living, they will be surrounded by caregivers and medical professionals should an event like that occur.
-Ask the staff at any assisted living community you are considering about the measures they have in place to ensure the safety of your parent.
+Ask the staff at any assisted living community you're considering regarding the safeguards they've put in place to keep your parent secure.

 2. Can you meet my parent’s needs?